Load Data Using a Data Warehouse Connector

 Create a project

 Next, sign in to Visier.
-After you sign in to Visier, you are directed to the solution experience or the studio experience.
+After you sign in to Visier, you are directed to the solution experience or Studio.
 This is dependent on capabilities, permissions, and if you've previously loaded data into Visier.
 If you start in the solution experience, on the navigation bar, click Studio , where we can create a project.

 1. On the global navigation bar, click Projects.